Edward Joseph Gilbert

-Edward Joseph Gilbert (born December 26, 1936) is a 20th- and 21st-century American-born bishop of the Catholic Church in the Antilles.
-He served as bishop of the Diocese of Roseau in Dominica, from 1994-2001.
-He was the Archbishop of Port of Spain, Trinidad and Tobago between 2001-2011.
+Edward Joseph Gilbert (December 26, 1936 – October 15, 2025) was an American-born bishop of the Catholic Church in the Antilles.
+He served as bishop of the Diocese of Roseau in Dominica, from 1994 to 2001.
+He was the Archbishop of Port of Spain, Trinidad and Tobago between 2001 and 2011.

 Biography

 Early life and ministry

 Gilbert was born in Brooklyn, New York, on December 26, 1936.
 He professed religious vows in the Congregation of the Most Holy Redeemer (Redemptorists) on August 2, 1959.
 He studied for the priesthood at St Mary's College Seminary, North East, Pennsylvania and Mount St. Alphonsus Seminary in Esopus, New York.

 He was ordained a priest on June 21, 1964.
 He earned a Doctor of Canon Law degree from The Catholic University of America in Washington, D.C.
-From 1968-69 he was involved in parish ministry in Brooklyn.
-He was assigned to the faculty at Mount St. Alphonsus Seminary from 1970-1984.
+From 1968–69 he was involved in parish ministry in Brooklyn.
+He was assigned to the faculty at Mount St. Alphonsus Seminary from 1970–1984.
 He served as professor of Canon Law for 14 years, academic dean for six years and the seminary rector for six years.
 In 1984, he was elected the Provincial Superior of the Baltimore Province, a position he held until he was named bishop.

 Bishop of Roseau

-On July 1, 1994 John Paul II named him the eighth bishop of the Diocese of Roseau.
+On July 1, 1994, John Paul II named him the eighth bishop of the Diocese of Roseau.
 He was consecrated by Archbishop Kelvin Edward Felix of Castries on September 7, 1994.
 The principal co-consecrators were Bishops Ronald Gerard Connors, C.Ss.R. of San Juan de la Maguana and Pastor Cuquejo, C.Ss.R. of the Military Ordinariate of Paraguay.
 During his six years in Roseau Bishop Gilbert worked to reorganize the diocese.
 He inaugurated the Diocesan Synod, which involved the clergy, religious and laity in all its aspects.
 All areas of church life were studied and four areas were selected for on-going pastoral care: family life, youth, training and finances.
 Gilbert promoted vocations to the priesthood and religious life.
 He modernized church structures, which included the appointment of the first woman to be the chancellor of the diocese.
 He also created the Dominica Catholic, a quarterly diocesan newspaper.